Opentrons/opentrons/api/docs/source/writing.rst

    import opentrons.simulate
    protocol_file = open('/path/to/protocol.py')
-   opentrons.simulate.simulate(protocol_file)
+   runlog = opentrons.simulate.simulate(protocol_file)

-The function will either run and return or raise an  exception if there is a problem with the protocol.
+   print(format_runlog(runlog))

+The :py:meth:`opentrons.simulate.simulate` method does the work of simulating the protocol and returns the run log, which is a list of structured dictionaries. :py:meth:`opentrons.simulate.format_runlog` turns that list of dictionaries into a human readable string, which is then printed out.
+For more information on the protocol simulator, see :ref:`simulating-ref`.

 Configuration and Local Storage